When you hear the word advertising, what comes to mind?

-Whether on a billboard or the back of a restaurant menu, advertising can go to work for your company in a variety of ways.
-Here's how:
+Depending on the goals of your ad campaign, advertising can go to work for your company in a variety of ways:

 - To raise awareness of your brand

 - To drive potential customers to your business

 - To promote sales for both new and existing products

 - To introduce a new product or service to the market

 - To differentiate your product from your competitors’

 Advertising can also be executed in various ways.
-Radio commercials, billboards, branded t-shirts, and social media endorsements all count as advertising.
-Here are the different formats and channels that advertisers have been using for years:
+Radio commercials, billboards, branded t-shirts, and social media endorsements all count as advertising — as we'll discuss later on in this guide.